ais1209/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
-For this question, we use `ddply' to calculate the number of steps corresponding for each 5-min interval, averaged across all days in the data set.
+For this question, use `ddply` to calculate the number of steps corresponding to each 5-min interval, averaged across all days in the data set.
 The first few rows of data are shown.

 ```r
 avgSteps <- ddply(rawData, .(interval), summarize, avgSteps = mean(steps, na.rm =TRUE))